JamesFHeath/jamesfheathblog_code/Scripts/python_library_lxml.md

 # Parsing and Serializing XML
 lxml can read from files or string objects of XML and parse them into etree elements.
 Let's take this simple XML string and put it into an etree element using the fromstring fuction.
-The store elemnt refers to the root of our xml document.
+Be sure to define the string as binary if you have the xml declaration tag The store elemnt refers to the root of our xml document.

  <?xml version="1.0" encoding="UTF-8"?>